Riddarholmen Church

+Description

 Riddarholmen Church is located on the island of Riddarholmen, close to the Royal Palace in Stockholm, Sweden.
 The congregation was dissolved in 1807 and today the church is used only for burial and commemorative purposes.
-Swedish monarchs from Gustavus Adolphus (d.
-1632 AD) to Gustaf V (d.
-1950) are entombed here (with only one exception: Queen Christina who is buried within St. Peter's Basilica in Rome), as well as the earlier monarchs Magnus III (d.
-1290) and Charles VIII (d.
-1470).
-It has been discontinued as a royal burial site in favor of the Royal Cemetery and today is run by departments of the Swedish Government and Royal Court.
+Swedish monarchs from Gustavus Adolphus to Gustaf V are entombed here (with only one exception: Queen Christina who is buried within St. Peter's Basilica in Rome), as well as the earlier monarchs Magnus Ladulås and Charles VIII.
+It has been discontinued as a royal burial site in favour of the Royal Cemetery and today is run by departments of the Swedish Government and Royal Court.

+The Church's age can be seen in its architecture, which is eclectic from various eras.
+Most of the church is a Northern European Gothic style, but parts of the church are also baroque.

 It is one of the oldest buildings in Stockholm, parts of it dating to the late-13th century, when it was built as a greyfriars monastery.
 After the Protestant Reformation, the monastery was closed and the building became a Lutheran church.
-A spire designed by Flemish architect Willem Boy (1520–1592) was added during the reign of John III, but it was destroyed by a lightning strike on July 28, 1835, after which it was replaced with the present cast-iron spire.
+A spire designed by Flemish architect Willem Boy (1520–1592) was added during the reign of John III, but it was destroyed by a lightning strike on 28 July 1835, after which it was replaced with the present cast-iron spire.

-Coats of arms of knights of the Royal Order of the Seraphim are on the walls of the church.
-When a knight of the Order dies, his coat of arms is hung in the church and when the funeral takes place the church's bells are rung without pause from 12:00 to 13:00.
+Traditionally, the armorial plates depiciting the arms of deceased knights of the Royal Order of the Seraphim are affixed to the walls of the church.
+When a knight of the Order dies, his coat of arms is carried from the royal palace and rehung in the church, and when the funeral takes place the church's bells are rung without pause from 12:00 to 13:00.